 I have been looking into schedules.
 Even when we read physics, we inquire of each least particle, What then shall I do this morning?
 How we spend our days is, of course, how we spend our lives.
 What we do with this hour, and that one, is what we are doing.
 A schedule defends from chaos and whim.
 It is a net for catching days.
 It is a scaffolding on which a worker can stand and labor with both hands at sections of time.

 ~Annie Dillard, The Writing Life

 how he or she spends the day.

-Come back on APRIL 1st to read how MARGARET MCMULLAN spends her days.
+Come back on APRIL 1st to read how ALLEN GEE spends his days.